-The status signals are categorized according to VDI/VDE 2650 and NAMUR Recommendation NE 107: F = Failure, C = Function Check, S = Out of Specification, M = Maintenance Required
+The status signals are categorized in accordance with VDI/VDE 2650 and NAMUR Recommendation NE 107:

+- F = Failure

+- C = Function Check

+- S = Out of Specification

+- M = Maintenance Required

 Symbol Meaning F Failure A device error has occurred.
-The measured value is no longer valid. С Function check The device is in service mode (e.g. during a simulation).
-S Out of specification The device is operated: Outside its technical specification limits (e.g. outside the process temperature range) М Maintenance required Maintenance is required.
+The measured value is no longer valid. С Function check The device is in the service mode (e.g. during a simulation).
+S Out of specification The device is being operated: Outside its technical specification limits (e.g. outside the process temperature range) М Maintenance required Maintenance is required.
 The measured value remains valid.